tsukasaoishi/fresh_connection/README.md

 ## Test

-I'm glad that you would do test!
+I'm glad that you would test!
-To run the test suite, you need mysql installed.
+To run the test suite, `mysql` must be installed.

-How to setup your test environment.
+### Test Configuration

-First of all, you setting the config of the test mysql server in ```spec/database.yml```
+First, configure the test `mysql` server in `spec/database.yml`.

+Then, run:

 ```bash
 ./bin/setup
 ```

+### Running Tests

-This command run the spec suite for all rails versions supported.
+To run the spec suite for all supported versions of rails:

 ```bash
 ./bin/test